HichameMoriceau/Evolutionary-neural-networks/README.md

 Download the repository:

 `$ git clone https://github.com/HichameMoriceau/Evolutionary-neural-networks.git`

-Naviguate into it:

 `$ cd Evolutionary-neural-networks/`

-Give execution permission to the bash script:

 `$ chmod +x run_all_benchmarks.sh`

-At this stage you might want to modify the hard coded parameters (Number of replicates, population size etc.) in the .sh script.

-Run all experiments:

 `$ ./run_all_benchmarks.sh`

+You might be interested in modifying the hard coded parameters (Number of replicates, population size etc.) in the `run_all_benchmarks.sh` script.

+## Adding more data sets

+*pending*

 ## Performance considerations
 For improved performances, each replicate of the experiment is ran *concurrently* as an [OpenMP](http://openmp.org/wp/) thread.